As We Move Forward Through COVID-19: Updated May 2021

 URBAN ARTIST MARKET SAFETY PROTOCOL

-The Urban Artist Market has implemented several procedural changes to ensure safety of our exhibitors and attendees.
+The Urban Artist Market has implemented several procedural changes to ensure safety of our exhibitors and attendees according to the latest CDC Guidelines:

-- Our exhibitors will wear masks throughout the event whenever anyone is near their booth footprint.
-All attendees will be required to wear masks upon entering the hall.
+- However, our exhibitors will be encouraged to wear masks throughout the event whenever anyone is near their booth footprint.

 - Disposable masks will be available at the entrance for attendees who have not brought their own mask.